butttcoin/FAQ/readme.md

 Currently, it is listed on DDEX https://ddex.io/trade/0xBUTT-WETH.
 Uniswap coming soon!

 ### How many exchanges are you planning and why ?
-For now, just DDEX (with BambooRelay and Uniswap).
+For now, just DDEX and Uniswap.
 The reason is because more exchanges means lower trading volume per exchange.
 New exchanges are to be considered when safe to split the trading volume.

 ### Can I list the coin on other exchanges ?
 No, and don't try, their addresses will be blacklisted and all of the tokens burned.